 which variable you wish to have output in table format)

 for Geochemistry 428/628 at North Dakota State University.
 Thanks to Sandy

-Sprafka for obtaining funding for this project, and to Andrew Yahin for
+Sprafka for obtaining initial funding for this project, and to Andrew Yahin for

 the coding.
 Version 2 of WEB-PHREEQ was coded by Tim Mooney, though certain

 sections of code are largely untouched from the version 1 code.